emtee40/SPMC-wiki/Sample-advancedsettings.xml.md

 Sample settings include:

 * hiding the splash screen
+* disable the double back on home to minimize
 * using UHD (4K) resolution jacket art and wallpaper
 * auto-removing a video from "in progress" after it's 90% complete
 * hiding references to DVDs